aplteam/MarkAPL/Docs/MarkAPL.md

 --------

 This document is a reference for those who use **_MarkAPL_** in one way or another, for example as a user of the Markdown editor Meddy[^meddy] or as an APL programmer integrating **_MarkAPL_** into your own application(s).

-However, as an APL progammer you also need to read the document "MarkAPL for Programmers".

 ### This document is too long for me!